Nobiles2/MySQLReplicaIntegrityCheck/README.md

 ## Risk

 * Adds load to the servers
-* Can acquire write lock on some data for long period if servers are overloaded
+* Can cause write lock on some data for longer periods of time if replicas are overloaded (if slave’s log pos won't catch’up master's log pos fast enough)

 ## How it works